davidsun0/jclass/MANUAL.md

 - `ldc2_w` takes a `Long_info` or a `Double_info`
 - `invokespecial` takes a `Methodref_info` or a `InterfaceMethodref_info`
 constant
+- Several attributes can take multiple constant types:
     - The ConstantValue attribute may take one of several constants.
         - See the JVM Spec, Table 4.7.2-A for details
-- Several attributes can take multiple constant types
+    - The BoostrapMethods attribute may take one of several constants.

 ### Optional Constants